-Relating to Status Cate gory Value Obligation Reference Testing new ideas You may test the capability of new solutions to meet your current or emerging business needs through innovative collaborations or SME and Regional Procurement Policy outcomes-based trials.
-PBD-2019-03 Construction procurement opportunities for SMEs Any Digital.nsw accelerator Engaging with industry Q Any You should engage with industry through all phases of the procurement lifecycle, noting there are increased opportunities for innovation if industry engagement takes place as early as possible.
+Relating to Status Category Value Value Obligation Reference Testing new ideas < \$1 million You may test the capability of new solutions to meet your current or emerging business needs through innovative collaborations or outcomes-based trials.
+PBD-2019-03 Construction Procurement Opportunities for SMEs θ Any Digital.nsw accelerator Engaging with industry Any You should engage with industry through all phases of the procurement lifecycle, noting there are increased opportunities for innovation if industry engagement takes place as early as possible.
 Industry Engagement Guide

-Relating to Status Cate gory Value Obligation Reference Engaging with industry (1) Any You may consider complex market engagements to pursue innovative procurement outcomes, subject to complying with legislative and policy requirements including the EPP Direction .
-Complex Market Engagement Methods 2 Q Any You must refer unsolicited proposals to the Department of Premier and Cabinet for assessment, noting such proposals are not a substitute for routine competitive procurement actions.
+Relating to Status Cate gory Value Obligation Reference Engaging with industry Any You may consider complex market engagements to pursue innovative procurement outcomes, subject to complying with legislative and policy requirements including the EPP Direction .
+Complex Market Engagement Methods ( 2) Any You must refer unsolicited proposals to the Department of Premier and Cabinet for assessment, noting such proposals are not a substitute for routine competitive procurement actions.
 An unsolicited proposal is an approach to government from a proponent over a commercial proposition, where the government has not requested the proposal (refer Glossary for more).
 The focus of unsolicited proposals is on unique and innovative projects or services, with the proposal and proponent to be uniquely able to deliver the proposed service.
-C2017-05 Unsolicited Proposals Unsolicited Proposals: Guide for Submission and Assessment Q Any You may consider a commissioning and contestability approach to pursue innovative, customer centric approaches to service delivery.
-TPP16-05 Commissioning and Contestability Policy Interactive tendering $ \diamondsuit $ Q Any You may use interactive tendering processes to provide prospective suppliers with information and feedback during a procurement project.
-Confidentiality and probity must be maintained, including using a probity adviser to observe and guide the process, whenever interactives are used.
-Interactive Tendering Guidelines Construction • Any You should refer to the CILF practice notes as guidance when procuring and delivering major infrastructure projects.
-The CILF notes provide strategies to address key challenges affecting the construction sector.
-Construction Industry Leadership Forum (CILF) Practice Notes Engaging with the human services sector % & Any You must use the NGO Registration Scheme - Human Services as a first step to sourcing information from NGOs that are seeking, or are contracted, to deliver human services on behalf of the NSW Government.
-PBD-2016-04 NGO Registration Scheme
+C2017-05 Unsolicited Proposals Unsolicited Proposals: Guide for Submission and Assessment Any You may consider a commissioning and contestability approach to pursue innovative, customer centric approaches to service delivery.
+TPP 16-05 Commissioning and Contestability Policy Any You should refer to the Direct Dealing Guidelines for complex market engagement where a competitive tender is not possible or appropriate.
+Direct Dealing Guidelines Î Any You should refer to the Procurement Methods Guidelines for guidance on commonly used contract models for infrastructure delivery, including early contractor involvement and engagement.
+Procurement Methods Guidelines